Code of Virginia Section § 22.1-138. Minimum Standards for Public School Buildings

 Information about Radon Testing for School Administrators

 Radon testing for ground contact classrooms in new schools or additions should be tested for radon.
 This testing can be conducted by either certified radon testing professionals or uncertified school personnel who have been adequately trained.
 Lists of radon testers and mitigators who are currently certified as required by the Code of Virginia may be found at either www.nrsb.org or www.nrpp.info.
 School personnel interested in testing should view the training video available here: 2014 Radon School Training.
+NOTE: You can no longer access this video using Internet Explorer.
+Using other browsers should work fine.
 A copy of the power point slides for this presentation can be accessed by clicking this link: School Testing Webinar Slides.

 Bulk quantities of approved radon test kits may be purchased from several different vendors.
 These are then placed and retrieved by a qualified tester and then mailed to a laboratory for analysis.